ubl-chj/iiif-dynamo/README.md

 ## iiif-dynamo

-An Apache Camel Jetty implementation that queries web annotations with SPARQL and dynamically constructs IIIF manifests.
+An Apache Camel Jetty implementation that queries web annotations with SPARQL and dynamically constructs IIIF Manifests and Collections.

 ## Configuration
-See `application.properties`
+ * `application.properties`
+ * `org.ubl.iiif.dynamic.webanno.Constants`

 ## Building
 This requires JDK9 or higher.